JiajiaGuo/JiajiaGuo.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Southeast University, Mar.
+* Ph.D in Southeast University, Sept.
+2019 - Mar.
 2023.
-* M.S. in University of Science and Technology of China, June 2019.
+* M.S. in University of Science and Technology of China, Sept.
+2016 - June 2019.
-* B.S. in Nanjing University of Science and Technology, June 2016.
+* B.S. in Nanjing University of Science and Technology, Sept.
+2012 - June 2016.

 Work experience
 ======